tramhao/termusic/README.md

 # Terminal Music Player written in Rust

-Nowadays listen to favorite songs are not easy.
-For online services, the copyrights are owned by several different softwares and websites.
-Local player becomes the best choice.
+Listen to music freely as both in freedom and free of charge!

+Freedom: As time goes by, online service providers controls pretty much everything we listen.
+Complicated copyright issues make things worse.
+If my favorite song cannot be found in a website, probably I'll just not listen to them for years.

+Free of charge: you can download from youtube, netease,migu and kugou for free.
+No need to register monthly paid membership for several websites.

 As a contributor of GOMU(https://github.com/issadarkthing/gomu), I met serious problems during development.
 The main problem is data race condition.
 So I basically rewrite the player in rust, and hope to solve the problem.

-As for now, mp3, m4a, flac and ogg/vorbis are supported.
+As for now, mp3, m4a, flac, wav and ogg/vorbis are supported.

+By the way, for mobile devices, I recommend sync your music library with mobile by verysync and listen to them with vinyl(which I contributed also).

 ![main](https://github.com/tramhao/termusic/blob/master/screenshots/main.png?raw=true)
 ![tageditor](https://github.com/tramhao/termusic/blob/master/screenshots/tageditor.png?raw=true)